parinovK/MacOS-Catalina_Vivobook-S13_S330FA/README.md

     8.Touchpad:       ELAN1204

 # What is work?
-Wi-Fi (pls download HeliPort for connect to Wi-Fi - https://openintelwireless.github.io/HeliPort/) Speakers
+1.Wi-Fi (pls download HeliPort for connect to Wi-Fi - https://openintelwireless.github.io/HeliPort/) 2.Speakers
-AirPlay (tested on Samsung TV)
+3.AirPlay (tested on Samsung TV)
-Keyboard & Touchpad
+4.Keyboard & Touchpad
-Asus fn-keys (increase/decrease the brightness of the display, speaker volume, keyboard backlights, off touchpad).
+5.Asus fn-keys (increase/decrease the brightness of the display, speaker volume, keyboard backlights, off touchpad).

 # What doesn't work?
-  Bluetooth
+1.Bluetooth
-  Card Reader (Maybe? not tested)
+2.Card Reader (Maybe? not tested)

 # Problem solving
 1) if speakers do not work - check clover-arameters and replace "alcid=21" with "alcid=3"